Safely check if your electrical wires are functioning properly with the correct wire connector types

-Electrical testers and meters are diagnostic tools that let you know if the wires you are working on are hot, if an electrical device is functioning, and if a receptacle is wired properly.
+Electrical testers and meters are diagnostic tools that let you test different wire connect types so you will know if the wires you are working on are hot, if an electrical device is functioning, and if a receptacle is wired properly.

 This guide will introduce you to the most common electrical testers and meters and explain the tests and measurements they’re designed to perform, so can you can feel confident you’re selecting the right meter or tester for your project.

-Non-contact voltage testers provide a reading on the wires or devices being tested without needing to touch the wires.
-They emit a sound or give off a light when voltage is detected, but do not provide a numerical reading of any voltage that’s present.
+- Non-contact voltage testers, a go-to tool for all levels of electrical work, provide a reading on the wires or devices being tested without needing to touch the wires.
+They emit a sound or illuminate when voltage is detected, but do not provide a numerical reading of any voltage that’s present.

-When the transmitter passes over the correct breaker, it emits a sound or lights up, making it easy to know which circuit breaker to turn off before you work on an outlet.
+When the receiver passes over the correct breaker, it emits a sound or lights up, making it easy to know which circuit breaker to turn off before you work on an outlet.

 Some circuit breaker finders include a light socket adapter for finding the circuit breaker that controls a light fixture.

-Continuity testers are used to determine if a light switch is malfunctioning.
+Continuity testers help to determine if a light switch is malfunctioning.
 They measure whether an electrical circuit is open or closed.

 Digital multimeters display measurements as a number and offer the most reliable readings.